-For backward compatibility with earlier versions, Roundtable is distributed with a program called rtb/p/rtb\api.p that translates earlier-version API calls to the current API methods.

-Please see detailed documentation inside the rtb/p/rtb\api.p procedure.
-It contains a description of input parameters and required coding (before calling certain API procedures).
+Roundtable provides a number of procedure and function calls that allow you to automate many Roundtable activities.
+These functions and procedures are accessed through the API program rtb/p/rtb\api.p.
+Please see the detailed list and documentation for these functions inside the rtb/p/rtb\api.p procedure.
+It contains a description of input parameters and the coding required before calling certain API procedures.